On the electron to proton mass ratio and the proton structure: 1 The mass ratio and the model

-with Manton's [2] representation independent [3] action for a link variable [4] used now as a potential.
-The energy scale $\Lambda \equiv \hbar c/a$ corresponds to a fundamental length scale $a$, which we shall relate to the classical electron radius [5].
-It is not a new idea to suggest the classical electron radius as a fundamental length in elementary particle physics [6, 7].
-We assume (2) to describe the baryon spectrum with configuration variable $u=e^{i\chi}$ in the Lie group u(3) and identify the ground state with the proton.
-We have derived an operable expression for the Laplacian $\Delta$ in [8].
-We have presented our model (2) in brief form in [9] and worked through the details to compare with the relative neutron to proton mass shift, baryon resonance spectroscopy and parton distribution functions in [10].
-Our configuration space is "orthogonal" to the laboratory space wherefore (2) describes a truly interior dynamics which may be projected on laboratory space parameters through the eigenangles $\theta_j$ parametrizing the eigenvalues $e^{i\theta_j}$ of $u$.
+We assume (\ref{eq:Hpsi}) to describe the baryon spectrum and identify the ground state with the proton.
+With $E=m_pc^2={\rm{E}}\Lambda={\rm{E}}\hbar c/a$ and (\ref{eq:R0}) applied in (\ref{eq:a}), eq. (\ref{eq:memp}) follows directly.
+Our configuration space is "orthogonal" to the laboratory space wherefore (\ref{eq:Hpsi}) describes a truly interior dynamics which may be projected on laboratory space parameters through the eigenangles $\theta_j$ parametrizing the eigenvalues $e^{i\theta_j}$ of $u$.
 The projection introduces the dimensionful scale $a$, thus